JohnCassavetes/Shark-AI/README.md

-# Double AI
+# 🦈 The name is Shark.

-📱 🕺🕺2 AI App in one go.
+📱 🌊 2 AI App in one go.
 - 📷🌇 Image Detection (Resnet50)

 - 7️⃣✏️ Number Drawing (MNISTClassifier)